guardian/source/.changeset/hungry-beds-report.md

 '@guardian/source-react-components': patch
 ---

-Add deprecation notice to the existing input reset, move uses of it into the styles for `TextArea` and `TextInput`
+Adds a deprecation notice to the existing input reset, and move uses of it into the styles for `TextArea` and `TextInput`.